skwigs/ghost/README.md

-# Ghost - Responsive Display Helper
+# Ghost - Responsive Design Helper
 Manage the display of elements across multiple screens easily with this drop-in css solution.